Radio Sarajevo

 Radio Sarajevo is a radio station and magazine that began airing 10 April 1945, four days after the liberation of Sarajevo, Bosnia and Herzegovina near the end of World War II.
 It was Bosnia and Herzegovina's first radio station.
 The first words spoken by announcer Đorđe Lukić were "This is Radio Sarajevo...
 Death to fascism, freedom to the people!"

 Today, its legal successor is national public broadcasting service, BHRT via BH Radio 1.

 Radio Sarajevo 202

 In the urban area of Sarajevo, the first local radio station was opened on 1 July 1971 under the name Radio Sarajevo 202 (or Sarajevo 202 (AM from frequency 202).
-Unlike other 24 local radio stations in BiH, 202 was designed to entertain, inform and create a new role of radio listeners.
+Unlike the other 24 local radio stations in BiH, 202 was designed to entertain, inform and create a new role of radio listeners.

 Radio Sarajevo 3

 The third program (Treći program) Radio Sarajevo 3 started in 1973 and it was dedicated to the scientific and theoretical considerations, classical music and art.